speakeasy-api/django-openapi-example/README.md

 ## Prerequisites

-The only requirement is that you have a supported version of Python (version 3.8 or late) installed on your machine.
+The only requirement is that you have a supported version of Python (version 3.8 or later) installed on your machine.

-If you intend to generate an SDK, you'll either need the Speakeasy CLI installed on your machine or be comfortably uising the Speakeasy dashboard UI.
+If you intend to generate an SDK, you'll either need the Speakeasy CLI installed on your machine or be comfortable using the Speakeasy dashboard UI.

 ## Installation